TOUCH AND PSYCHOTHERAPY THROUGH THE ALEXANDER TECHNIQUE

-Alexander Technique: a gentle body oriented approach to get in touch with your feelings.
+Alexander Technique: A gentle, body-oriented approach to get in touch with your feelings.

 “You translate everything, whether physical or mental or spiritual, into muscular tension."